 - It is not advised to over-stuff the grape leaves as the filling contains rice that expands when cooked.

-- When you are rolling the grape leaves, make sure they are rolled tightly.
-Stay moderate, not less or too tight for proper cooking.
+- When rolling the grape leaves, ensure they are rolled tightly.
+Stay moderate, not less, or too tight for proper cooking.

-- If you place an inverted plate on the leaves then it will make them stay intact and prevent them from floating while being cooked.
+- Placing an inverted plate on the leaves will make them stay intact and prevent them from floating while being cooked.
 When the liquid is absorbed, you may bake out the plate.

-- The resting time after the grapes are cooked allows them to absorb the extra liquid.
+- After the grapes are cooked, the resting time allows them to absorb the extra liquid.
 It also adds to the taste.

 - Stuffings can be prepared one or two nights prior.
 You may store them in an air-tight container in the fridge.

-- It is possible that you roll the grape leaves with stuffings inside and then place it in the refrigerator overnight.
+- You can roll the grape leaves with stuffings inside and then place them in the refrigerator overnight.
 Take them out of the fridge an hour before you need to cook.